GLOBAL MARKETS-World stocks on course for best month in four years

 * Says Kent T. Lucien, vice chair, currently Bank of Hawaii's chief financial officer, will become chief strategy officer

-* World stocks' best month in 4 years, Europe's best in 6
+* World stocks' best month in four years, Europe's best in six

 * Investors coming to accept Fed hike